 Sugaring is an ancient hair removal method that, like waxing, removes hair from the root.
-While it's a process that leaves behind smooth and long lasting results on any part of the body, sugaring your eyebrows has become an extremely popular choice because it leaves the area hair-free up to six weeks.
-It's also a very natural option, where the traditional waxing process can feel somewhat unnatural.
-Most of the time the recipe for sugaring is just sugar, lemon juice and water, even though sometimes salt, essential oils or honey are also added to the formula.
+While it's a process that leaves behind smooth and long-lasting results on any part of the body, sugaring your eyebrows has become an extremely popular choice because it leaves the area hair-free up to six weeks.
+It's also a very natural option, in contrast to the traditional process of waxing.
+"The paste—which is made up of lemon, sugar, and water—is safe, natural, and uses no chemical additives," says Accardo.
+Salt, essential oils, or honey are also sometimes added to the formula.

-In fact, there are actually two kinds of sugar that can be used on your body.
-Sugaring paste is either applied slightly warmed, or at room temperature.
-It’s spread against the way the hair grows, and removed in the direction of the hair growth with a finger-flicking motion.
+Sugaring paste is either applied slightly warmed or at room temperature.
+It’s spread against the way the hair grows and removed in the direction of the hair growth with a finger-flicking motion.
 It can remove hair as short as 1/16".
 Sugaring gel, on the other hand, is used the same way as soft wax.
-It’s warmed up in a warmer or in the microwave, and applied in the way the hair grows with an applicator.
-A strip will placed over the gel and removed in the opposite direction of hair growth.
-Paste can remove hair as short as 1/16", while gel can remove hair as short as 1/4".
+It’s warmed up in a warmer or in the microwave and applied in the way the hair grows with an applicator.
+A strip will be placed over the gel and removed in the opposite direction of hair growth.
+The paste can remove hair as short as 1/16", while gel can remove hair as short as 1/4".

-It's good to remember, though, that sugaring your eyebrows is different than removing hair from other parts of the face or body because you need the utmost precision.
-However, you can shape your own brows at home using sugar, if you wish.
+The short answer is yes.
+However, it's good to remember that sugaring your eyebrows is different than removing hair from other parts of the face or body because you need the utmost precision.
+That said, you can shape your own brows at home using sugar, if you wish.
 We recommend, if you're doing it yourself, using the gel over the paste as it’s much easier to control where it’s placed and removed.
 If you're in a pinch or want to save money, you can also make your own sugaring wax by mixing sugar, lemon juice, and water.
 In this form, it can be used as paste or gel, whichever you prefer.

 What's The Aftercare Process Like?